 My Professional Background

 I have been a coach since I launched World Tree Coaching in October 2013.
 I currently hold the International Coach Federation’s’ Associate Certified Coach (ACC) credential.
 I have a Masters Degree in Social Work from the University of Texas at Austin with a focus on Clinical Social Work and Conflict Resolution.
 I am a mindfulness teacher and work primarily through the Personal Leadership model (a mindfulness-based cross cultural communication framework) in which I am a recognized Senior Facilitator.
 I have also been a clinical social worker (LCSW) , a teacher, trainer and program coordinator.
+I’m a passionate advocate for the globally mobile community and am proud to serve as Vice President on the Executive Committee of Families in Global Transition.

 I have worked with individuals who are experiencing the challenges of cross-cultural adaption for over 15 years.
 My experience includes work with immigrants to the United States, students, trauma survivors, serial expats, diplomats and members of the military and their family members, and Peace Corps volunteers.